 Because of this, they have to write and rewrite until it’s just right.
 It’s tedious and time consuming, and kids often don’t complete the assignment because of it.

 When it comes to math, kids might obsess over writing the numbers in a straight line.
 If they have erasure marks, they might choose to throw out the worksheet rather than hand it in looking that way.

 How Perfectionism Can Create Frustration and Anxiety

-Needing to do something perfectly can create anxiety as well as frustration.
-Kids may worry in advance about doing well on an upcoming assignment or test.
-(It’s also very common for kids to have both ADHD and an anxiety disorder.)
+Needing to do something perfectly can also create anxiety.
+Kids may worry far in advance about an upcoming assignment or test.
+(It’s also very common for kids to have both

 How to Help Your Child Cope With Perfectionism

-If your child with ADHD is a perfectionist, it may be hard to get him to go easy on himself all the time.
-But there are ways you can help him see that it’s OK to let go sometimes, and that things don’t have to be “perfect.”
+If your child with ADHD is a perfectionist, you may be frustrated, too.
+Thankfully, there are ways you can help your child see that it’s OK to let go sometimes, and that things don’t have to be “perfect.”

-- Avoid saying “just do your best.”
-The word best can lead your child to obsess even more about his performance.
-With a child who’s a perfectionist, it’s better to recognize good efforts and try to help him avoid focusing too much on little details that don’t really matter.
-You can remind him when he seems to be really overdoing it.
+Avoid saying “just do your best.”
+The word best can lead your child to obsess even more about performance.
+With kids who are perfectionists, it’s better to praise effort and help them avoid focusing too much on details that don’t really matter.

-- Help him adjust expectations.
-You can point out to your child when he’s holding himself to an unrealistic standard.
-For instance, if he’s been struggling to make an essay sound “sophisticated,” you can show him what is typical for kids of different ages.
-(Ask your child’s teacher if she has a good source for writing samples.)
+Help your child adjust expectations.
+Point out the difference between a realistic and an unrealistic standard.
+For instance, if your child has been struggling to make an essay sound “sophisticated,” talk about what’s typical for kids of different ages.
+(Ask your child’s teacher if there’s a good source for writing samples to use as examples.)
 You can say, “What you’ve done on this is very good for someone your age.
 As you get older, you’ll be able to do even better.”